joshdowning/tyk-docs/tyk-docs/content/plugins/supported-languages/golang.md

 Golang plugins are a very flexible and powerful way to extend the functionality of Tyk.
 It is based on utilising the native Golang plugins API (see https://golang.org/pkg/plugin for more details).

 Every HTTP request (to your API, protected and managed by Tyk) gets passed through a chain of built-in middleware inside Tyk.
 This middleware performs tasks like authentication, rate limiting, white or black listing and many others - it depends on the particular API specification.
-In other words the chain of middleware is specific to an API and gets created at API re-load time.
-Golang plugins allow developers to create custom middleware in Golang and then add them to the chain of middleware.
-So when Tyk performs an API re-load it also loads the custom middleware and "injects" them into a chain to be called at different stages of the HTTP request life cycle.
+In other words, the chain of middlewares is specific to an API and gets created at API re-load time.
+Golang plugins allow developers to create custom middleware in *Golang* and then add them to the chain of middleware using dedicated [hooks]({{<ref "plugins/plugin-types/plugintypes#plugin-and-hook-types" >}}).
+So when *Tyk Gateway* performs an API re-load it also loads the custom middleware and "injects" them into a chain to be called at different stages of the HTTP request life cycle.

 It's also possible to access the API definition data structure from within a plugin, this functionality is described in [Accessing API definition from a plugin](#accessing-api-definition-from-a-golang-plugin).